Praqma/GodotDevOps/docs/BlogPost.md

 - [GitHub docs - About project boards](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards)

 ### Task management <a name="task-management"></a>

+We organized our work by placing our tasks into various columns.
+Each column has a few ground rules to keep things organized.
+We ended up with: Unrefined, To Do, In Progress, Done and Scrapped.
+Tasks flow from left to right until they're done, or end up in Scrapped.

+As a reminder: How you organize your tasks is up to you.
+Feel free to take inspiration from us or others, but don't be afraid to tailor it to your own needs.
+Ultimately, what works for you is better than someone else's idea of 'best practice'.

+#### Unrefined

+This swimlane contains our vague ideas and features.
+It's anything we (might) want to do at one point.

+For a task to leave Unrefined, it needs to:

+- **Have a clear definition of done.**
+  The task has a list of criteria that need to be fulfilled before we call it "Done".
+  Without this, we risk having feature creep and tasks that never get finished.
+- **Be less than a day's work.**
+  The task should take less than a day to complete.
+  This means larger tasks should be broken up into smaller ones.
+  Doing this helps set realistic task goals and prevents us from writing "Just Make The Game"-style tasks.

+#### To Do

+This swimlane contains all our refined tasks.
+They have a clear list of things to do before they're finished and should take less than a day to complete.
+Tasks are generally sorted by priority, with the most important at the top.

+For convenience's sake, we also allow "Epic" tasks to exist here.
+"Epic" tasks represent a larger chunk of work, with references to the smaller tasks that will end up implementing it.
+These are purely to help organize other tasks and are _never_ worked on directly.

+Another special type of task we have are "Spike" tasks; exploratory tasks with a short time limit.
+Spikes are great to gain insight on the feasibility or workload of unrefined tasks.
+Spend (at most) some hours trying to implement or research an unrefined task.
+You can always do another spike, so be disciplined and stick to your time limit.

+For a task to leave To Do, a developer just needs to pick it up and start working on it.

+#### In Progress

+These are tasks currently being worked on.
+There shouldn't be more tasks in progress than you have people to work on them.
+No multi-tasking!

+For a task to leave In Progress, its definition of done must be completed.

+#### Done

+These are all the tasks that are done.

+Tasks never leave Done.
+If something was overlooked, a new task can be created.

+#### Scrapped

+These are tasks that we decided against doing.

+These are mostly features that didn't make the cut.
+We keep them around with a comment on why they were scrapped.
+In case we ever want to revisit them, or remind ourselves why we decided against them, we can find them here.

 ### Referencing issues in your commits <a name="referencing-issues"></a>